-With performance UX, you’re identifying specific design factors that influence user behaviour and giving your users more reason to take the desired action.
+With conversion rate optimisation, you’re identifying specific design factors that influence user behaviour and giving your users more reason to take the desired action.
 This is a continuous, data-driven process that makes incremental design improvements, which means your site is hitting new targets every year.

-Here are the key reasons to choose performance UX over a traditional website redesign:
+Here are the key reasons to choose performance UX over a traditional website redesigns:

 Unlike UX design purely for the sake of creating the best possible experience, performance UX targets the design factors that make or break your business objectives.
 It also looks beyond conversions such as traditional conversation rate optimisation (CRO).
 So when your goal is to reduce bounce rates and other negative engagement signals, performance UX helps you identify the design changes needed to get the results you’re after.

 These days, the technical side of marketing (UX design, SEO, CRO etc) is an ongoing, data-driven process.
 User expectations and habits are in a constant state of flux and this is the only way you can expect to keep up with their demands – as well as your competitors.
-With the data and tools we have available these days, there’s no excuse for letting your site fall behind – ongoing services like performance UX make sure you’re always on track.
+With the data and tools we have available these days, there’s no excuse for letting your site fall behind – ongoing services like conversion rate optimisation make sure you’re always on track.

 Wez headed up the design team at Vertical Leap.
 A brand and UX specialist, Wez has spent the last decade travelling the world working with iconic brands in event and digital marketing activation projects.
 Wez now lives on the Isle of Wight and commutes by boat to Vertical Leap HQ.